HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **FR12: Resubmission Grace Period**: A "resubmission grace period" of 48 hours shall be granted to a student for a flagged evaluation, allowing them to resubmit their work even if the parent evaluation period is no longer active.
 -   **FR13: Duplicate Evaluation Period Assignment**: Admins shall have the ability to duplicate an existing evaluation period assignment to pre-fill the creation form with the same form template configuration, requiring only new scheduling details to be entered.
 -   **FR14: Proactive Period Setup Notification**: The system shall generate a notification for Admins when an evaluation period concludes, prompting them to schedule the next logical period and providing a one-click action to begin the duplication process.
+-   **FR15: In-Use Resource Protection**: The system must prevent the archival or deletion of any resource (e.g., Form Template) that is currently assigned to an active or scheduled Evaluation Period.
+An attempt to do so must result in a clear error message explaining the dependency.

 #### **Non-Functional Requirements**